-It's Trevor Noah: born a crime: stories from a South African childhood: young readers ed. by Trevor Noah (2019)
+It's Trevor Noah: born a crime: stories from a South African childhood: adapted for young readers by Trevor Noah (2019)

-This book looks at the life of South African comedian, writer, producer, political commentator, actor, and television host, Trevor Noah.
+Looks at the life of South African comedian, writer, producer, political commentator, actor, and television host, Trevor Noah.

-Just Mercy: a true story of the fight for justice: young readers ed. by Bryan Stevenson (2018) Bryan Stevenson details from his personal experience his many challenges and efforts as a lawyer and social advocate, especially on behalf of America's most marginalized people.
+Just Mercy: a true story of the fight for justice, adapted for young readers by Bryan Stevenson (2018)

+Bryan Stevenson details from his personal experience his many challenges and efforts as a lawyer and social advocate, especially on behalf of America's most marginalized people.